Zuzana Čaputová

-Zuzana Čaputová ([ˈzuzana ˈtʂaputɔʋaː]; née Strapáková; born 21 June 1973) is a Slovak politician, lawyer and environmental activist.
-She is the fifth president of Slovakia, a position she has held since 15 June 2019. Čaputová is the first woman to hold the presidency, as well as the youngest president in the history of Slovakia, elected at the age of 45.
+Zuzana Čaputová ([ˈzuzana ˈtʂaputɔʋaː]; née Strapáková; born 21 June 1973) is a Slovak politician, lawyer and environmental activist who served as the fifth president of Slovakia from 2019 to 2024. Čaputová is the first woman to hold the presidency, as well as the youngest president in the history of Slovakia, elected at the age of 45.

 Čaputová first became known by prevailing in a decade-long struggle against the situating of a toxic landfill in her hometown of Pezinok.
 For this, Čaputová was awarded the 2016 Goldman Environmental Prize.
 She won the 2019 Slovak presidential election with 58% of the vote in the run-off.
+She did not seek re-election in the 2024 Slovak presidential election.

 Early life and education

-Zuzana Strapáková was born into a working-class family in Bratislava.
-She grew up in the nearby town of Pezinok, in what was Czechoslovakia for the first two decades of her life.
-She has described her upbringing as having occurred within "an open-minded house".

-She studied at the Comenius University Faculty of Law in Bratislava, graduating in 1996.
+Čaputová was born into a working-class family in Bratislava.
+She grew up in the nearby town of Pezinok, in what was Czechoslovakia for the first two decades of her life. Čaputová described her upbringing as having occurred within "an open-minded house". Čaputová studied at the Comenius University Faculty of Law in Bratislava, graduating in 1996.
 Between 1998 and 1999 she completed the training cycle "General Management – Management of Change" and in 1999 the ARK – Mediation course, accredited by the Ministry of Education of Slovakia.

 Early career

 After concluding her education, Čaputová worked in the local government of Pezinok, first as an assistant in the legal department, and later as a deputy to the town mayor.
 She later moved into the non-profit sector at the Open Society Foundations, where she handled public administration and the issue of abused and exploited children.
 Subsequently, she worked as a project manager at the civic association EQ Klub on local community development.

 Between 2001 and 2017, Čaputová worked with Via Iuris, a civic organization, as a lawyer (since 2010), and with Greenpeace on campaign planning.
 In Pezinok, for more than ten years, she was at the forefront of a public campaign against the authorization of another landfill that would aggravate pollution of the soil, air, and water in the city and its surrounding areas.
-The fight against the landfill culminated in 2013, when the Supreme Court of Slovakia ruled that the new landfill was illegal and violated environmental norms.

-Čaputová has run her own law firm and authored and co-authored several publications.
+The fight against the landfill culminated in 2013, when the Supreme Court of Slovakia ruled that the new landfill was illegal and violated environmental norms. Čaputová has run her own law firm and authored and co-authored several publications.
 She is a fellow of the Environmental Law Alliance Worldwide (ELAW), a network of environmental lawyers and jurists.